VH1 (Europe): History

-VH1 appeared for the first time in the UK and Germany in Spring 1995 and the version airing in the UK was subsequently distributed across the whole of Europe as VH1 Export from June 1999.
-Current pan-European channel was officially launched in 2001 by merging VH1 Export and VH-1 Germany, and hence becoming a separate channel from the UK-aimed VH1 channel.
+VH1 appeared for the first time in the UK in 1994 and Germany in 1995.
+The version airing in the UK was subsequently distributed across the whole of Europe as VH1 Export from June 1999.
+The pan-European channel was officially launched in 2001 by merging VH1 Export and VH-1 Germany, and hence becoming a separate channel from the UK-aimed VH1 channel.

 VH1 Europe in 2013 was the only major music channel in Western Europe still broadcasting in the 4:3 ratio while others were broadcasting in 16:9.
 Since 28 May 2014, VH1 Europe was broadcasting in 16:9.

 Programming

 This European version of VH1 was very different from its American counterpart, since it has never ceased to be a proper music channel, playing a wide variety of music programs on a daily and weekly basis.
 VH1 Europe was covered many styles of music through a comprehensive selection of music videos ranging from the 1970s to today, using an extensive videoshop of clips MTV Networks Europe London-based music video library.

+In 2001 VH1 Europe's daily schedule included the following shows: